jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 pigz -p 112 04-analysis/screening/aadder/output/*
 ```

-> AADDERR output files are not provided here due to large size
+> :warning: AADDERR output files are not provided here due to large size

-Finally run blast2rma to make it loadable into MEGAN
+Finally we ran blast2rma to make it the SAM files loadable into MEGAN

 ```bash
 blast2rma \